 Another insightful virtual experience opportunity for teams is the Allyship at Work workshop, which recognizes that allyship in the workplace is crucial because underrepresented groups of people will not eliminate diversity, equity, and inclusion problems alone.
 The workshop is led by a Black thought-leader, who will walk your team through a discussion of ways to incorporate allyship into the workplace year-round.
 This workshop will be a judgment-free zone where attendees can ask questions and gain insight.

 Virtual Experiences offered on Thriver’s Platform – Click here to view more!

 An exciting part of the Black History Month virtual experiences collection is the workshop on Black History and Culture, which is grounded in a discussion of Black History, art, culture, resilience, and allyship.
 If your team loves trivia, then the Black History Trivia event is just the thing for you — with a focus on historical people and places within Black History, this experience will test your team’s knowledge through some friendly competition.

 This month is all about focusing on the achievements of our Black communities, and the work we need to do to make sure that Black creatives and thinkers and innovators continue to thrive.
 To this end, we must foster diverse workplaces and make room for marginalized voices to speak freely and safely, because when we make sure everyone on our team feels respected and valued, we see our company culture bloom and flourish in all the best ways.

 So check out how to be a part of the change in your company and community by booking activities that are contributing to organizations focused on supporting our Black communities.
-Log in or Sign Up to discover activities on Black History Month, so that you’ll be better positioned to take these learning well into the new year!
+Discover activities for Black History Month, so that you’ll be better positioned to take these learning well into the new year!